 - Unemployment Rate: 3.4%

 Thinking about moving to Nashville?
 With great neighborhoods for singles and young professionals and plenty of friendly Southern hospitality to make you feel at home, Music City is a fantastic place in the Southeast to settle down.
-A thriving job market and a cost of living that’s 6% lower than the national average are just some of the reasons for Nashville’s steady population growth.
-With major companies like Ardent Health Services and HCA Healthcare, the Nashville offers ample job opportunities to young professionals.
-You’ll also find an abundance of things to do outside in Nashville, like strolling around the Cheekwood Estate & Gardens or hiking at Radnor Lake State Park.
-Make sure to get in touch with Music City’s culture by attending concerts at two of the top-rated music venues in the world, Ryman Auditorium and the Grand Ole Opry.
+A thriving job market and an unemployment rate lower than the national average are just some of the reasons for Nashville’s steady population growth.
+With major companies like Ardent Health Services and HCA Healthcare, there are plenty of ample job opportunities in Nashville for young professionals.
+You’ll also find an abundance of things to do in Nashville, like strolling around the Cheekwood Estate & Gardens or hiking at Radnor Lake State Park.
+Make sure to get in touch with Music City’s culture by enjoying live music in Nashville at two of the top-rated music venues in the world, Ryman Auditorium and the Grand Ole Opry.

 Pittsburgh, PA